 Days 1 and 2).
 Cusco – Sacred Valley

 If you are on an Ian Taylor Trekking trip, we include two nights in Cusco at a 4 star hotel.
 When you are flying into Cusco, which sits at 3,400m/ 11,152 feet, it is extremely important to take it easy on arrival in Cusco.
-The more time you can spend at this altitude before starting the trek, the better!
+We encourage to arrive early and join one of our day tours for added acclimatization.
+The more time you can spend at this altitude IN Cusco before starting the trek, the better!

-On the second day of the trip, our team will take you on a full Sacred Valley Tour.
+On the second day of the trip, our team will take you on a full sacred valley tour that finishes in Ollantaytambo.
 The high point of the day will be 3,764m/ 12,350 feet.
 At this elevation there is 30% less oxygen than at sea level.
 You can always come in early, recover from jet lag, time zone changes and gain extra acclimatization for the climb.
 We have people joining our treks from around the world so it is important so make sure you are rested and well hydrated.